Get free weekly resources from us!

 Faith Development Is Concrete

 Faith development is similar.
 In fact, children who still believe the Santa myth can struggle with a historical Jesus (especially when Jesus is sometimes presented as a cartoon character while the mall Santa is a real person).
 Separating fact from fiction is vital.
-But it’s not enough to break bubbles (“There is no Santa Claus”) because younger children readily create their own fantasy myths, such as having imaginary friends.
+But it’s not enough to break bubbles (“There is no Santa Claus.”) because younger children readily create their own fantasy myths, such as having imaginary friends.
 Nevertheless, as cognitive abilities and peer pressure changes, children do too.
 Many faith experts believe children aren’t ready to embrace adult faith commitments until they no longer accept myths as reality.

 That’s why younger children first make commitments to the faith as an attempt to follow someone—Jesus, pastor, parent, teacher, or a peer.
 God is a “family” concept: a community of believers.
 This explains why myths (Santa Claus) are eventually abandoned for truth (Jesus).
 The community may honor and enjoy a myth for a season, but not year-round.
 Children eventually figure this out.